-Q: With the increase of cyber attacks, what are some best patch management practices to better protect my customers?
+Q: With the increase of cyber attacks and the growing remote workers, what are some best patch management practices to better protect my customers?

 Patch management serves as a key defense against cyber threats and is also required to ensure operating systems and business-critical software are maintained.
-However, it is not always a simple and straight-forward task for MSPs.
+However, it is not always a simple and straight-forward task for MSPs, especially in current times.
+With the new remote workforce, MSPs must develop a best practice that ensure not on are the network servers are up-to-date, but that customers’ endpoints are also updated frequently to prevent any exploits.

 A recent Barracuda MSP partner poll identified that some of the most common challenges with patch management include effectively testing patches before deploying to customers, patches failing deployment, and being able to confirm that customers are up-to-date with their patches.